Article 370 Movie (2024) – Complete Guide

 Overview

 Article 370 is a 2024 Indian Hindi-language political action thriller film that dramatizes the events leading to the abrogation of Article 370 of the Indian Constitution.
-Directed by Aditya Suhas Jambhale and produced by Aditya Dhar, the film stars Yami Gautam Dhar as NIA agent Zooni Haksar and Priyamani as PMO Joint Secretary Rajeshwari Swaminathan.
-Released on February 23, 2024, the film became a significant commercial success, grossing ₹110.57 crore worldwide.
+Directed by Aditya Suhas Jambhale and produced by Aditya Dhar, the Article 370 movie stars Yami Gautam Dhar as NIA agent Zooni Haksar and Priyamani as PMO Joint Secretary Rajeshwari Swaminathan.
+The Article 370 release date was February 23, 2024, and the film became a significant commercial success, grossing ₹110.57 crore worldwide.

 Cross-link: Compare cinematic sequencing with constitutional text in Article 370 Clauses and discourse framing in Perspectives & Debates.